Azure/azure-functions-openapi-extension/docs/azure-functions-v1-support.md

 ## Clean-up Resources ##

-When you continue to the another step, [Integrating Open API-enabled Azure Functions with Azure API Management][docs apim], you'll need to keep all your resources in place to build on what you've already done.
+When you continue to the another step, [Integrating OpenAPI-enabled Azure Functions with Azure API Management][docs apim], you'll need to keep all your resources in place to build on what you've already done.

 Otherwise, you can use the following steps to delete the function app and its related resources to avoid incurring any further costs.